mtcute/docs/guide/index.md

 mtcute strives to be as runtime-agnostic as possible, so it should work in any environment that supports some basic ES2020 features.

-### Bun

-There is currently no special package for Bun, but the Node.js package should work just fine for now.
-It won't use Bun-specific APIs, which might be suboptimal, but it should work.

-If there are some compatibility issues (i.e. something works in Node.js and doesn't in Bun), it might be better to open an issue at Bun's repository instead.

 ### Deno